wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 So after learning to set up the first compute service, we need to cover <strong>automation</strong> to <strong>shut them all down</strong> while you sleep.

 So that you're not tediously recreating everything everyday, this tutorial focuses on automation scripts (CLI Bash and PowerShell scripts) to create compute instances, publish results, then shut itself down.
 Each report run overwrites files from the previous run so you're not constantly piling up storage costs.

+Another reason for being able to rebuild is that you if you find that the pricing tier chosen is no longer suitable for your solution, you must create a new Azure Cognitive Search resource and recreate all indexes and objects.

 When you use my <a target="_blank" href="https://github.com/wilsonmar/azure-your-way/">Automation scripts at https://github.com/wilsonmar/azure-your-way/ to create resources the way you like</a>, using "Infrastructure as Code", so you can throw away any Subscription and begin anew quickly.